INGENUITY – in memory of Richard Begg

 The prize...

-For at least one member of the winning group, we're offering the opportunity of an internship, placement year or fast track through to our graduate assessment day, where you will be able to learn and work with experts, put your skills to the test in actual client environments, and perhaps find a passion for a new area of tech.
+The winning team will receive £1000 to share and spend as they see fit, as well as a fast track through to our placement assessment day for the chance of being selected for a summer internship or full placement year.
+The internship or placement will mean you have the opportunity to learn and work with experts, put your skills to the test in actual client environments, and perhaps find a passion for a new area of tech.

 Richard, the reason behind the challenge